kossiitkgp/events/2025/Autumn/Git-GitHub/installation.md

 ## Create a GitHub Account

-If you don't have a GitHub account already, create one by going to https://github.com, click on Sign Up.
-Choose your username carefully, as you won't be able to change it later!
+If you don't have a GitHub account already, go to https://github.com, click on Sign Up, and create your account.

 ## Authenticating to GitHub in the terminal